 You’ll need to consider the following when starting to write your digital strategy:

 - Technology changes at a very fast pace.
 Every season, new gadgets and software are introduced to the market.
 Existing technology gets updates regularly as well, and you never know when a major update is in the works.
 The strategy you create should allow maximum flexibility.

 - Allocating resources is difficult when dealing with such a fast-paced area of marketing.
-Instead of forecasting, try to create rules for budgeting for digital marketing instead.
+Instead of forecasting, try to create rules for budgeting your digital marketing instead.